'30 seconds of hell': Rhode Island tornado lifts car, causes widespread damage

 Get Connecticut local news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC Connecticut newsletters.

-Johnston, Rhode Island, Mayor Joe Polisena Jr. said in a post on X that he believed a tornado had touched down near Intersate 295 in the area of Greenville Avenue.
+Johnston Mayor Joe Polisena Jr. said in a post on X that he believed a tornado had touched down near Interstate 295 in the area of Greenville Avenue.

-Johnston Fire Chief David Iannuccilli said firefighters responded to Interstate 295 after reports of a car lifted off the road by a tornado.
-The driver was shaken up but unharmed, he said.

-“The driver said she got caught in the funnel, was lifted 10 feet in the air and was dropped back down on her tires,” Iannuccilli said.
-She was not injured, he said: "She was shaken up more than anything.”
+"It like put him on the guardrail, and I don't know if he bounced off the guardrail," said witness George Viau.
+"He just came up and happened to spin."

 The Rhode Island Emergency Management Agency sent a team out on the field assessing damage.
 The agency received reports of downed trees and power lines mostly, said spokesperson Melissa Carden.
 There were no reports of injuries.